ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-nginx.md

 Secure Sockets Layer (SSL) is a standard security technology for establishing an encrypted link between a server and a client.
 Let's Encrypt is a free, automated, and open certificate authority.

-This is an optional step and will improve system security and is highly recommended.
+This will improve system security and is highly recommended.

 [Let’s Encrypt SSL installation documentation](/docs/installation/providers/enterprise/ubuntu-nginx-ssl)